 Depending on the dog's condition, the first session may only consist of a few short swims, with long rest periods between.
 This is so we do not over exercise a vulnerable area, and so we can assess the dog, get them used to the water and the pool environment.

 Second and subsequent sessions will last approximately 30 minutes.
 Weekly or fortnighly sessions may be required initially, and you would expect to see an improvement after 6 weeks.
 Some patients may respond quicker or others may take longer.
 Once an improvement in your pet's condition has been established, sessions can often be scaled back to fortnightly, or even less frequently as a maintenance programme.

 After your dog's hydrotherapy session, they will be showered and receive a quick rub down with a towel.
 When they are returned to you, make sure they are as dry as possible.
 Bring your own towel and a warm dog coat or blanket to wrap your pet in for the journey home, especially in inclement weather, so the benefits gained from hydotherapy are retained.

-Although sessions can be booked individually, we offer discounts for blocks of sessions booked up front.
+Although sessions can be booked individually, we offer discounts for blocks of sessions purchased up front.
 You should check with your pet insurer as they will often cover some (if not all) of the cost of hydrotherapy, which is now recognised as a beneficial course of treatment in your dog's recovery.
 If you are hoping to use your pet insurance, please note that WWCH will need you to pay for sessions directly, and then you should recoup the costs subsequently from your insurance company.